 ❖ California Lemon Law Civil Penalties

 Under CA Lemon Law, consumers are entitled to replacement or repurchase remedies for all collateral and incidental damages.
 The manufacturer is also obligated to pay the consumer’s attorney’s fees and other litigation costs if the car is determined to be a lemon.

 If the auto manufacturer intentionally violated the lemon car laws, the consumer is entitled to be compensated for punitive damages or civil penalties, which is a monetary award that should not exceed 2 times actual damages.

 Without an Attorney, The Manufacturer Will Challenge Your Rights

 Both the replacement and the repurchase remedies cost a substantial amount to the manufacturer, which prompts them to challenge your claim.
 They may argue that abuse and negligence on your part were the cause of the defect(s), or perhaps you used the car in an unauthorized and/or unreasonable way, causing the defect(s).
 It is going to be especially difficult to fight for your claim if you fall into special circumstances with a defective leased car or used vehicle.

-Keep in mind, the auto industry is VERY well equipped with the legal defense.
+Keep in mind, that the auto industry is VERY well equipped with a legal defense.
 Having an experienced lemon law attorney representing your case will help you win your rightful claim against the big manufacturers.
 Furthermore, it is a win-win situation for you as a consumer, since the attorney’s fees and costs will be paid by the man.